reasonwithoutrestraint/site/Topics.md

 Unnecessary debates: when the truth of P is disagreed, but we agree that the truth of P reduces to S, and we agree on S:
 - Movie ratings
 - Is Islam a religion of Peace

-### Meta-physics

-- Free Will / Compatibilism / Moral responsibility
-- Determinism vs Indeterminism (no difference)
-- Physical/Natural/Material vs Non-physical/Supernatural/Spiritual (no difference)
-- Religion
-	- Unnecessary focus on names/labels, e.g. whether I'm an "atheist".
-	- Arguments for/against God

-### Meta-ethics

-(much of this can be found in my outline of my thoughts on normativity/metaethics/morality/political-philosophy)

-- Reasons
-- Moral Semantics:
-	- Not definitional (not analytically reductive to natural terms); People can coherently disagree after all facts are known
-	- Action/attitude-guiding
-		1. Those who take X to be good are tempted to prommote X (expressive)
-		2. Those who take X to be good are tempted to have others promote X (prescriptive)
-		3. Those who state X is good tends to tempt others to promote X (emotive)
-	- More than just expressive/emotive/prescriptive
-	- What we're comitted to:
-		1. reasons for action/attitudes
-		2. regulate ourselves
-- Moral Ontology
-	- Special type of reasons for action/attitudes
-- is-out problem
-- The central problem:
-    1. Morality/reasons internalism - moral facts denote reasons for action
-    2. Reasons/motivation internalism - reason for action depends on motivational states
-    3. Moral absolutism - moral reason for action is independent of our motivational states

 ### Moral Theory